Desert Orchid

 Desert Orchid (11 April 1979 – 13 November 2006), known as Dessie, was an English racehorse.
 The grey achieved a revered and esteemed status within National Hunt racing, where he was much loved by supporters for his front-running attacking style, iron will and extreme versatility.
 He was rated the fifth-best National Hunt horse of all time by Timeform.
-During his racing career he was partnered by five different jump jockeys: Colin Brown, Richard Linley, Simon Sherwood, Graham Bradley and Richard Dunwoody.
+During his racing career he was partnered by five different jump jockeys including Colin Brown and Richard Dunwoody.

 Early career

 Desert Orchid's first race occurred in 1983 and during his early career his regular rider was Colin Brown, who partnered him 42 times in all, winning 17.
 He fell heavily at the last in a Kempton novice hurdle and took such a long time to get to his feet that it seemed his first race might be his last.
 Desert Orchid had a successful novice hurdle career in the 1983–84 season winning several races in a row including the Kingwell Pattern Hurdle, a long established Champion Hurdle trial, at Wincanton.

 1983/84 - In the Champion Hurdle, Desert Orchid made much of the running, alongside favourite (and winner) Dawn Run, before weakening from the second last, ultimately finishing well beaten.

 1984/85 - David Elsworth's grey was no longer eligible for novice hurdles and struggled to recapture his early form.
 He won one of his eight starts this season, in February at Sandown Park.
 He was pulled up in the Champion Hurdle at Cheltenham Racecourse, the Welsh Champion Hurdle, and on his final outing of the season fell at Ascot.